JW's believe they are 'in the truth'. However you know they are not. How can you help your dear JW friends understand the truth about the truth?

 This is a very good question.
 If you want to help the JW's, I would avoid talking about the deity of Christ, life after death, and other Bible debates at this point.

 The real problem is Watchtower control.
 The Watchtower has become their God.
 If the Watchtower says it's the truth, then it's the truth.
 And visa versa.
-JW's don't trust anyone other than the WT.
+JW's don't trust anyone other than the organization.

 Even if Jehovah told them something, they would need to contact the Watchtower first to make sure that's what God really said.